nithinsahitya/Facerecognition_Using_Facenet/README.md

 Face recognition becomes worthy when it works in real time.
 In this repository Face_Recognition_realtime_facenet folder contains the real time implementation of face recognition using facenet and MTCNN.
 For this I took data of some famous personalities and some persons known to me.

 # How it works
-1) The folder contains prepare_data.py file run the file by giving the encoding model, dataset,
+1) The folder contains prepare_data.py file run the file by giving the encoding model, dataset directories Remember that for both real time and image to recognize faces it requires facenet_keras.h5 model which is available in the above drive link.
+2) The above python file generates encodings.pkl file which contains the embeddings of the dataset now run the face_recognizer_camera.py file.